Goal of this page:

 – Thomas Fuller (1654-1734)

-Back in the days of ancient Rome, a prating (chatterbox) barber once asked Achelaus how he would like to be trimmed.
+Back in the days of ancient Rome, a prating (chatterbox) barber once asked the nobleman Achelaus how he would like to be trimmed.
 Achelaus answered, "In silence."

 – Plutarch (46-120 AD)